-In early 2020, PNB dancer Amanda Morgan made a suggestion to PNB’s Equity, Diversity, and Inclusion (EDI) Committee for a new mentorship program that would connect PNB School upper level students with PNB Company dancers.
+In early 2020, PNB dancer Amanda Morgan made a suggestion to PNB’s Inclusion, Diversity, Equity, and Accessibility (I.D.E.A.)
+Committee for a new mentorship program that would connect PNB School upper level students with PNB Company dancers.
 With the approval of Peter Boal and PNB School, Amanda and fellow Company dancer, Cecilia Iliesiu, spearheaded the creation of the PNBS Mentorship program for upper level PNBS students.

 The idea for a program connecting the PNB School to the Company is one that Amanda has been thinking about for a long time.
 Amanda grew up dancing in the PNB School and worked her way up to where she is today as a Company member.
 “I was lucky enough to have a couple mentors in the Company that occasionally messaged me and talked to me and checked in on me,” says Amanda.
 “They honestly helped me a lot and partially helped me get to where I am.”